Our winners have been announced for this year’s Inside Memphis Business Innovation Awards!

 The CVB works on several levels to put Memphis in the best light.
 “We have really been able to fine-tune, hone, mature, and really promote the brand and the brand appeal and target the potential visitor bases for this area,” Kane says.
 “The Convention & Visitors Bureau is about driving revenue.
 We don’t just hand out brochures with pretty pictures and say come visit our attractions.
 We’re very strategic in what we do.”

-Old electronics are repurposed with a conscious
+Old electronics are repurposed with a conscience

 by Jane Schneider